patepic/patepic/README.md

 <h1>🌸 About Me</h1>
 <p>
 👋 Hello!
 I'm a non-binary 🏳️‍🌈 individual who uses they/them pronouns 🏳️‍⚧️.
 I'm a multi-talented personality in the tech and gaming communities.
 As a full-stack / web developer, I specialize in JavaScript, React.js, and Python.
 I thrive in the world of web-based projects, finding the intersection of creativity and complexity truly captivating.
-Beyond be a software developer, I love gaming and creating art.
+Beyond being a software developer, I love gaming and creating art.
 Balancing my time between coding and community management, I'm deeply dedicated to strengthen connections and actively contributing to multiple communities.
 </p>

 <h1>🛠️ Technical Skills</h1>